These are the best games available on the Oculus Quest 2

 CS:GO-style military simulator focuses on tactics and teamworks

-Most shooters today turn you into a one-man army and are generally fast-paced and cartoonish.
+Most shooters today turn you into a one-person army and are generally fast-paced and cartoonish.
 Old-school games where you rely on your squad and call out your opponents' tactics at a more deliberate pace aren't as popular anymore.
 But VR sometimes gives new life to older genres, and Onward is one of the more popular multiplayer games on the Quest 2 because it makes you feel like a soldier in real tactical situations.

 Onward has single-player, co-op, and multiplayer modes, with different game types that keep things varied.
 In standard multiplayer, you'll play on one of two sides, each with different weapons you'll need to master.
 You actually have to hold your gun up to look through the scope, crouch down in real life to hide behind cover, or check your magazines to see how much ammo you have left.
-You can equip different loadouts with specific weapons or tools like colorful smoke grenades or a recon drone, and there are a decent number of maps, including night variants.
+You can equip different load-outs with specific weapons or tools like colorful smoke grenades or a recon drone, and there are a decent number of maps, including night variants.

 The Quest 2 version is a great way to play Onward.
 You can enjoy cross-play with Rift and SteamVR players, and you get to duck and move around without worrying about wires, so you have a competitive advantage.
-You'll want to talk to your squad using proximity chat, so like any multiplayer game, the experience is only as exhilirating or as toxic as the people around you.
-I recommend starting out against bots so you don't feel the pressure of needing to perform well for strangers.
+You'll want to talk to your squad using proximity chat, so like any multiplayer game, the experience is only as exhilarating or as toxic as the people around you.
+I recommend starting against bots, so you don't feel the pressure to perform well for strangers.
 But there isn't a campaign here: the crux of the game is multiplayer, so get this if tactical VR shooting against real opponents is what you want. —Michael Hicks

 Population: One

-Turning battle royale on its head... literally
+Turning battle royale on its head ... literally

 When Population: One first got announced in late summer 2020, I'm pretty sure I heard a collective sigh from the VR community.
 "Do we really need another battle royale game?" was heard across forums far and wide, but developer Big Box VR proved most everyone wrong a few months later.
 Not only is the game one of the single-best battle royale games on any platform, but its mechanics are so well-tailored to VR that it doesn't make sense to play Population: One any other way.